-Independent review of the liquidity risk management function is being done by the Internal Audit Department in order to assess the level of compliance with prescribed regulatory and internal policies and procedures.
+Independent review of the liquidity risk management function is being done by the Internal Audit Department to assess the level of compliance with prescribed regulatory and internal policies and procedures.

-As of 31 December 2022, the Bank's liquid assets stand at P2,081M.
-This comprises mainly of cash and due from other banks - P137M, due from BSP - P331M, and investment securities - P1,613M.
-During the same period, the Bank's minimum liquidity ratio of 340.324% is significantly higher than the required 20%.
+As of 31 December 2023, the Bank's liquid assets stand at P1,495M.
+This comprises mainly of cash and due from other banks - P68M, due from BSP - P42M, and investment securities - P1,385M.
+During the same period, the Bank's minimum liquidity ratio of 260.58% is significantly higher than the required 20%.

 The Bank has an existing liquidity contingency plan and regularly conducts stress testing exercise.
-On the Bank's liquidity stress testing as 31 December 2022 with an assumption of 50% decrease in its deposit liabilities, the Bank will be able to satisfy its liquidity needs at a minimal amount of projected cost of financing/amount of loss revenue amounting to P2.46M.
+On the Bank's liquidity stress testing as 31 December 2023 with an assumption of 50% decrease in its deposit liabilities, the Bank will be able to satisfy its liquidity needs at a minimal amount of projected cost of financing/amount of loss revenue amounting to P2M.

-Legal Risk
+• Legal Risk

 The Management believes that, liabilities or losses, if any, arising from the Bank's currently identified legal risk, would not have a material effect on the financial position and results of operations of the Bank.
 The Bank's risk management system covers policies and procedures in handling legal risk which are strictly implemented.
-The Bank has a Legal Department who is in charge of the assessment, management and prevention of legal risk.
+The Bank has a Legal Department who is in charge for the assessment, management, and prevention of legal risk.